-Tinnitus is a sensation of sound generated inside your head that only you can hear.
 The sound can take many forms, such as ringing, buzzing, hissing or roaring.
 Some people experience it occasionally, while for others tinnitus is with them constantly.
 Tinnitus has many causes and more than 80% of people with tinnitus also experience some degree of hearing loss.
-Tinnitus can have a major impact on people’s daily lives, inducing stress, anxiety, anger and sleep loss.
+Tinnitus can have a major impact on one’s daily life, inducing stress, anxiety, anger and sleep loss.

 Tinnitus is a symptom, not a disease – there are many possible causes.
 Inside the ear are tiny hair cells that convert the sounds you hear into signals the brain can understand.
 If some of these hair cells are damaged, the brain receives fewer signals.
 Research suggests that our brain tries to compensate for the missing signals by producing a new sound in their place.
-This is the most common reason for the sounds that people with tinnitus hear in their heads.
-There are many reasons why hair cells may be damaged – the natural aging process, exposure to loud sounds or sudden impact noises are common ones.
+This is the most common cause diagnosed for those affected by tinnitus.
+There are many reasons why hair cells may be damaged – the natural aging process, exposure to loud sounds or sudden impact noises being the common.
 However, tinnitus can also be caused by a reaction to certain medicines, neck or head injuries, or other untreated medical conditions.
-You should always consult a physician or hearing professional first if you are experiencing the symptoms of tinnitus.
+You should always consult a physician or hearing professional first if you are experiencing symptoms.

 Some people can ignore their tinnitus most of the time.
 For others, however, the symptoms can become so disturbing that a proper night’s sleep is impossible.
 A negative cycle can begin, causing tinnitus to take centre stage in everyday life.
 Although tinnitus can have a negative impact, effective treatments can be found.

-Oticon’s new Alta2 Pro Ti, Nera2 Pro Ti and Ria2 Pro Ti hearing aids combine the benefits of sound amplification with sound therapy options.
+Oticon’s latest hearing aids (OPN S) combine the benefits of sound amplification with sound therapy options.

 Treating tinnitus with sound

 Millions of people worldwide experience tinnitus, including many with hearing loss.
 The fact is, just wearing a hearing aid can help relieve tinnitus.
 As the hearing aid makes it easier to hear conversation, music and ambient sounds around you, the tinnitus is pushed to the background and becomes less noticeable.
-The Alta2 Pro Ti goes further than this, employing built-in tinnitus management technology to keep the effects of tinnitus at a minimum.
+Hearing aids such as the OPN S goes further than this, employing built-in tinnitus management technology to keep the effects of tinnitus at a minimum.

 Built-in Tinnitus SoundSupport™